fredbi/go-experiments/go-openapi/README.md

 > My point here is to try and understand how to move forward, somehow reinvigorate the project with fresh views, and perhaps, deliver to the
 > golang community better tooling to produce nice APIs.

 The main and most awaited feature is support for OpenAPI v3 (aka OAIv3) or even v4.
 But many Bothans died trying to do so... it is a _huge_ amount of work ahead.
+Few people realize how large it is.
 It requires careful design and planning.
 The difference is that we've 10 years of accumulated feedback and figuring out different designs.

 In the sections below, I am giving a more comprehensive analysis.
 Even though OAIv3 is the ultimate goal, it is not the only one and many micro-designs need